-In the 1870s, a number of semi-detached estate cottages were built in Sharrington with dates inscribed in quatrefoil decorations made of terracotta.
+In the 1870s, a number of semi-detached estate cottages were built in Sharrington with date stone inscribed into quatrefoil decorations made of terracotta.
 The cottages, which were built of local cobble flint with red brick dressings, were mostly located along the north section of The Street.